About Books

 About Everything Else

-Besides, readers should have a place to talk amongst themselves.
-Reviews are their space to do that and while I will admit to peeking, I do not feel I should be there.
+And readers should have a place to talk amongst themselves.
+Reviews are their space to do that, and while I will admit to peeking, I do not feel I should be there.

 So, for those reasons and a dash of self-care, I stay away.
-I do have a wonderful assistant that reads reviews and shares some of them with me, as well as readers who reach out personally.
+However, I have a wonderful assistant who reads reviews and shares some of them with me, and readers sometimes reach out personally.
 Those are spots of sunshine.